-Listed aboard was—August Rydzewski 43, Rosalia 40, Joh.
-F. 16, Maria 15, Francisca 7 & Paulina 3.
-The family was sent south to Scroggs Creek on contract work with Brogden & Sons to lay the southern railway through the Taieri.
-They soon moved to Waihola where August purchased sections 1 & 16 of block 20.
+Listed aboard were: August Rydzewski age 43, Rosalia 40, Joh.
+F. 16, Maria 15, Francisca 7 and Paulina 3.
+The family was sent south to Scroggs Creek on contract work with Brogden and Sons to lay the southern railway through the Taieri.
+They soon moved to Waihola where August purchased sections one and sixteen of Block 20.
 As the railway headed south so did the family.
-Along side Bucholz’s farm in the Waikaka Valley, August purchased part of section 11, block 1 on 28 February 1878.
-His son John also built their family home here.
-While in the valley, August worked as a farmer and labourer.
-They later moved to Gore where both August & Rosalia were naturalised as New Zealand citizens on 20 November 1899.
-August died on 29 November 1905 aged 77 & Rosalia died on 17 October 1909 aged 77.
+Alongside Bucholz’s farm in the Waikaka Valley, August purchased part of section eleven on Block one on 28 February 1878 where his son John also built their family home.
+While in the valley, August worked as a farmer and labourer and later moved to Gore.
+Here August and Rosalia were both naturalised as New Zealand citizens on 20 November 1899.
+August died on 29 November 1905 aged 77 and Rosalia died on 17 October 1909 aged 77.
 Both are buried at the Gore Cemetery.

 Pobόg-Jaworowski, J. W, History of the Polish Settlers in New Zealand, ed.
 Warsaw; Chz “Ars Polonia.”
 1990, pages 23 & 170.

 Archives New Zealand Te Rua Mahara O Te Kawanatanga; Land Records.